 - increases the ability to make correct decisions

 - enhances cognitive functioning capabilities and neuromuscular coordination

 - in otherwise healthy non-pregnant adults is safe.

-Obviously, too much of any good thing is a bad thing.
-Failure to responsibly cap your caffeine intake can result in you trying to concentrate on everything at the same time, housing too much energy than a regular human knows what to do with.
+Obviously, too much of anything is a bad thing.
+Failure to responsibly cap your caffeine intake can result in you trying to concentrate on everything at the same time, housing more energy than a regular human knows what to do with.
 And of course, what goes up, must come down.

 Making a cup is a nice distraction

 According to a study at Baylor University, office workers who take short, frequent breaks during the workday have more stamina and fewer aches and pains when they return to work.
 Makes sense – particularly if you’re slumped over a desk all day.

 Then there’s the ultradian rhythm theory, which suggests our brains are only able to stay focused for up to 90 minutes at a time.
 Managing our energy levels for longer periods becomes evidently easier if regular breaks are taken throughout the day.

 One method of doing so is The Pomodoro Technique, a productivity hack which advocates a 25 minutes on/5 minutes off strategy.
 There’s not an awful lot of tasks you can complete in such a short period, but getting yourself a nice cup of the good stuff fits nicely into that time frame and reduces the risk of getting distracted by a more lengthy task (or more likely, falling into a black hole of Youtube videos of people falling over).

 They have more time to enjoy the finer things in life